raydenlim/tp/docs/DeveloperGuide.md

 #### Delete Student Feature
 This section explains the implementation of the Delete Student feature via the `delete` command.
 The `DeleteCommand` causes the specified `Person` to be deleted from the application.
-This includes removing the student from any `consultatios` or `sessions` that the student might be in.
+This includes removing the student from any `consultations` or `sessions` that the student might be in.
 This process is summarised in the activity diagram below

 ![Delete Activity Diagram](images/DeleteStudentActivityDiagram.png)